sanderslab/magellanmapper/README.md

 ```
 conda activate mag
-./run.py --img <path-to-your-image>
+python run.py
 ```

-Proprietary image formats such as `.czi` will be imported automatically via Bioformats into a Numpy array format before loading it in the GUI.
+In the "Import" tab, you can import files from standard image formats such as TIFF or proprietary microscopy formats such as CZI.
+These files are imported via Bioformats into a Numpy array format before loading it in the GUI.
 This format allows on-the-fly loading to reduce memory requirements and initial loading time.
 Medical imaging formats such as `.mha` (or `.mhd/.raw`) and `.nii` (or `.nii.gz`) are opened with SimpleITK/SimpleElastix and do not require separate import.

 You can also use [`pipelines.sh`](bin/pipelines.sh), a script to run many automated pipelines within MagellanMapper, such as whole volume nuclei detection and image transposition.
 See below for more details. [`sample_cmds.sh`](bin/sample_cmds.sh) is a script that shows examples of common commands.
 It can also be modified and called directly.